 What You Will Need

-Before we get down to work, let’s list all the tools and materials you will need:
+Before we get to how to replace an RV awning’s fabric, let’s list all the tools and materials you will need:

 - Measuring tape